 Mike Collyard is highly skilled in all aspects of litigation.
-He has first chaired jury and bench trials, argued numerous dispositive motions, and taken and defended hundreds of depositions.
+He has successfully first chaired jury and bench trials, argued numerous dispositive motions, and taken and defended hundreds of depositions.
+As one example, after Mr. Collyard defended his client in a federal jury trial on a complex fraud claim, the judge’s court reporter told his trial team that Mr. Collyard’s opening statement and examinations were some of the best she had seen in more than 20 years of handling trials in federal court.

-Mr. Collyard has been lead counsel or co-lead counsel on several multi-billion dollar and high profile cases on both sides of the “v.”
+Mr. Collyard has been lead counsel on multi-billion dollar and high profile cases on both sides of the “v.”

 Before that, Mr. Collyard won an evidentiary hearing in that case, where the judge found, based on Mr. Collyard’s cross examination of BMO’s witnesses, that BMO engaged in willful discovery abuses.

-That case is expected to be tried to a jury later this year.
+That case is expected to be tried to a jury soon.
 The Order granting the adverse inference at trial can be found here.
 The orders denying summary judgment and BMO’s interlocutory appeal can be found here and here.

 Mr. Collyard also served as lead counsel for U.S. Bank as a securitization trustee in a mortgage backed securities case against UBS.
 That case was being handled by Quinn Emanuel and Mr. Collyard was brought in to first chair a $2 billion dollar evidentiary hearing in New York federal court where Mr. Collyard’s client was accused of intentionally destroying critical evidence.
 The judge found that Mr. Collyard proved U.S. Bank acted in good faith and denied UBS’s request for terminating sanctions in its entirety.
 Mr. Collyard’s client subsequently received nearly a billion dollars in a settlement on behalf of the trusts at issue.